-One challenge for caregivers and families who are searching for assisted living is that it’s not always easy to find information about the licensing and background of the communities that they are exploring.
-While there is a national nursing home website to view licensing and audit histories of Medicare approved nursing homes, there is no such website for assisted living communities.
-That’s because assisted living is regulated at the state level, as opposed to nursing homes, which are regulated at both the state and federal level.
+One challenge for families who are searching for assisted living is that it’s not always easy to find information about the background and licensing of the communities that they are exploring.
+While there is a national nursing home website to view the audit and licensing history of Medicare-approved nursing homes, there is no such website for assisted living communities.
+That’s because assisted living is regulated at the state level, as opposed to nursing homes, which are regulated at both the federal and state levels.

-A Place for Mom provides a list of assisted living state licensing websites across the U.S., but this post ranks each state based on the amount of information available online, and the usability of the website or websites that provide that information.
+A Place for Mom provides a list of assisted living state licensing websites across the United States, but this post ranks each state based on the amount of information available online and the usability of the website or websites that provide that information.

 Accessible and Transparent State Websites for Assisted Living